Learning OutcomesOn successful completion of the module, students will be able to:

 Description of ContentThe Engineering Analysis 1 extended module develops fundamental skills in engineering analysis and applied mathematics, and consists of 3 subsections.
 This subsection is: ‘Mechanics’.

-- Introduction to course, to units, dimensional analysis, Scalars, and vectors.
+- Introduction to units, dimensional analysis, scalars, and vectors.

-- Conservation of energy and energy-based approaches in mechanics.
+- Energy methods: types of energies, conservation of energy and energy-based approaches in mechanics.

-- Coulomb friction, moments, couples, equilibrium and resolving forces, free body diagrams for 2D and 3D applications.
+- Moments, couples, equilibrium and resolving forces, free body diagrams for 2D and 3D applications;

 - Pin-jointed structures, static equilibrium in structures, rules for static determinacy of frames.
 Equivalent systems of forces and couples.
 Ties, struts and beams.

-- Introduction to normal force, shear force and bending moment diagrams, point and distributed loads, end conditions.
+- Internal forces; normal force, shear force and bending moment diagrams, point and distributed loads, end conditions;

-- Elastic stress‐strain relationships in two dimensions, Hooke’s Law, normal and shear stresses, Young’s Modulus.Beam bending theory and Second Moment of Area.
+- Elastic stress‐strain relationships in two dimensions, Hooke’s Law, normal and shear stresses, Young’s Modulus;

 - Torsion: torsional stress and strain, and polar second moment of area.